Barnwell's NFL quarter-season awards: Picks for MVP, best rookies

 Copycat Play of the Year

 I'm going with only one play here, the concept which I've seen described by about 25 different names but which has been known as the "touch pass" in college.
-I wrote about the the touch pass last week in talking about the Chiefs, who scored two touchdowns with it in Week 1 against the Chargers.
+I wrote about the touch pass last week in talking about the Chiefs, who scored two touchdowns with it in Week 1 against the Chargers.

 While Andy Reid didn't invent the play or bring it to the NFL -- the Patriots ran it last season, and I suspect others used it before them -- his success in the opener prompted teams across the league to start using it.
 The Dolphins picked it up for a touchdown pass to Jakeem Grant earlier this season: